jackquack/hooks-js/README.md

 Document.hook('save', function targetFn (callback) {
   // Save logic goes here
   // ...
-  // This only gets run once the two `done`s are both invoked via preOne and preTwo.
+  // This only gets run once the two `done`s are both invoked via beforeOne and beforeTwo.
 });

-                     // true marks this as parallel middleware Document.pre('save', true, function preOne (next, doneOne, callback) {
+                     // true marks this as parallel middleware Document.before('save', true, function beforeOne (next, doneOne, callback) {
   remoteServiceOne.validate(this.serialize(), function (err, isValid) {
     // The code in here will probably be run after the `next` below this block
-    // and could possibly be run after the console.log("Hola") in `preTwo if (err) return doneOne(err);
+    // and could possibly be run after the console.log("Hola") in `beforeTwo if (err) return doneOne(err);
     if (isValid) doneOne();
   });